Israel could face further sanctions if it does not agree Gaza ceasefire – Lammy

 “But what I want to see is a ceasefire and it’s my assessment that once the Knesset rises on July 28, we are more likely to see a ceasefire come into effect.”

+In June, Mr Lammy announced that two ministers in Benjamin Netanyahu’s government would be subject to sanctions by the UK: Bezalel Smotrich and Itamar Ben-Gvir.

+The Israeli finance and security ministers were sanctioned for inciting violence against the Palestinians.

-He later emphasised to BBC Breakfast he was using language not usually employed by a foreign secretary, who is effectively Britain’s chief diplomat.
+Mr Lammy later also told BBC Breakfast he was using language not usually employed by a foreign secretary, who is effectively Britain’s chief diplomat.

-Asked for his personal reaction to the scenes in Gaza, Mr Lammy told BBC Breakfast: “I feel the same as the British public: appalled, sickened.
+Asked for his personal reaction to the scenes in Gaza, the Foreign Secretary told BBC Breakfast: “I feel the same as the British public: appalled, sickened.
 I described what I saw, yesterday in Parliament, as grotesque.”

 He added: “These are not words that are usually used by a foreign secretary who is attempting to be diplomatic, but when you see innocent children holding out their hand for food, and you see them shot and killed in the way that we have seen in the last few days, of course Britain must call it out.”